 As I run The Personal Excellence Blog, I would invite my readers to send in their feedback either through comments, emails or private messages.
 Sometimes, the feedback is predictable while at other times, it’s not.
 Many times it leads to an epiphany on some level.

 … Wait, you didn’t think that there would just be 7 habits in achieving excellence, did you?

-These habits have helped me to achieve excellence in my life, and as long as all of us practice them, we will achieve excellent results.
-Feel free to share your comments – I’ll love to hear what you have to say.
-If you have any questions, I’ll love to answer them where possible too.
+These habits have helped me to achieve excellence in my life.
+As long as all of us practice them, we will achieve excellent results.
+Feel free to share your comments.
+I love to hear what you have to say.
+If you have any questions, I’ll love to answer them where possible, too.
 I don’t claim to have the answers, but I’ll most certainly offer my perspective and help where I can.